nfitzen/MinecraftManhunt/README.md

 ## Usage
 1. Run `function #manhunt:setup`.
     - Smack your friends around until everyone joins.

 2. Change settings as you see fit with `data modify`.

     - Run `data get storage manhunt:settings` to see all settings.
     - Make sure the worldborder size is more than double the `spawnRadius` gamerule!

+3. Assign teams with `team join mmh.hunters <player>` or `team join mmh.hunted <player>`.

+    - The game will randomly assign a hunted player if the number of hunted players is less than the setting `mmh.mechanics.begin.team_assignment.hunted_size`.

-3. Make sure everyone is technically alive; some players might not be frozen properly if not.
+4. Make sure everyone is technically alive; some players might not be frozen properly if not.

-4. Run `function #manhunt:begin` to begin.
+5. Run `function #manhunt:begin` to begin.
+    - You can randomly assign hunters by changing `mmh.mechanics.begin.team_assignment.hunted_size`.

 ### Trackers
 Some features of the trackers are: